-- The downtown area currently has no hotels as most hotel options are along I-35. - San Marcos also has a limited amount of event and conference space associated with hotels and a limited number of luxury/ full-service hotel options. - The Embassy Suites San Marcos Hotel and Conference Center is the only hotel with a sizable amount of space (i.e. over 3,500 square feet) for events and meetings.
+- The downtown area currently has no hotels as most hotel options are along I-35. - San Marcos also has a limited amount of event and conference space associated with hotels and a limited number of luxury/full-service hotel options. - With over 32,000 square feet of event space, the Embassy Suites San Marcos Hotel and Conference Center is the only hotel with a sizable amount of event space (i.e. over 3,500 square feet) for events and meetings.